You have not added any Projects to your Planner

 Techne Institute for Arts and Emerging Technologies, University of Buffalo Department of Media StudyBike Date / Rest Stop Bike Repair Shop, The Royal Conservatory of Music273 Bloor Street West (Roaming along the Bloor Street Culture Corridor between Avenue Road and Bathurst Street, making a stop in front of The Royal Conservatory of Music throughout the night) Take a seat!
 Broadcast conversations between the artist and audience about public transportation: Is it affordable, is it accessible, and for who?
 The roadway as a public space: is it, for what public?
 The artist and audience can do bike repair while they talk.

 Rest Stop Bike Repair Shop provides a vehicle for citizens to engage in a dialogue, transforming the auto dictated site of the roadway into a site of performance and the roadway into a social space.

 Remove from my nightIndependent Project Map # 78

-Idia Lab + Landscape Architecture - Ball State UniversityThe Firefly Effect, Royal Conservatory of Music273 Bloor Street West (Outside the building's east entrance, accessible from Philosopher's Walk.)
-Interactive Installation
+Idia Lab + Landscape Architecture - Ball State UniversityThe Firefly Effect, The Royal Conservatory of Music273 Bloor Street West (on the Bloor Street Culture Corridor) Interactive Installation

 The Firefly Effect is a personally actuated multi-media art event, accessed through a mobile app that sends out a pulsing light and vibration at the pace of a contemplative walk.
 Participants transform into maximum potential.